thaalesalves/amaranthtrpg/system/character_creation.md

 Hjofring is a firm believer of Kyne, and follows her dogmas and way of life.
 He is short-tempered, but he thinks of himself as a rational and sensible person.
 He doesn't like it much when things don't go his way, but he is humble altogether and accepts that if something didn't happen as expected, it's because of the will of the Divines.
 But he always does what it takes to reach the goals that are set.
 He never stops, and gives his blood to make sure things end well.
 He might be a bit irrational and short-tempered, but he is not evil.
 He works hard and tries his best, always.

 Given these info about him, we can say that his demeanor is Bravo, as he's a badass and tough, he respects power.
 At least this is the impression he gives people.
-We can say his nature is hard worker, as he does everything in his power to keep his loved ones and allies safe and comfortable.
+We can say his nature is Hard Worker, as he does everything in his power to keep his loved ones and allies safe and comfortable.
 When everything fails, he will give himself for the sake of those who need.

 ### Defining the attributes
 Attributes are what make a character able to do what they can do.
 You can't use a sword properly if you don't have enough strength to raise it, can you?
 This is where Attributes come into play.